johschmitz/blender-driving-scenario-creator/README.md

 # How to run the test

-There is a handfull of tests for the geometries in the `tests/` directory.
+There is a handful of tests for the geometries in the `tests/` directory.
 They can be run by executing pytest from the Blender python distribution in the project root directory